nitrictech/docs/docs/reference/nodejs/v0/api/api-route.md

 ---
 title: Node.js - api.route()
-description: Creates a new route (path) within an API.
+description: Reference for Nitric's Node.js library - Creates a new route (path) within an API.
 ---

 Creates a new route (path) within an API.